ummeasalma/ummeasalma.github.io/_pages/projects.md

 ## Autonomous Control of a Fleet of Vehicles
 **Tech Stack:** Python, MQTT Broker, Raspberry Pi <br>

-Designed and implemented a distributed architecture where each vehicle in the fleet is equipped with a Raspberry Pi Pico W microcontroller, enabling real-time data exchange and coordination by utilizing the MQTT protocol.
+Designed and implemented a distributed architecture where each vehicle in the fleet is equipped with a Raspberry Pi Pico W microcontroller, enabling real-time data exchange and coordination by utilizing the MQTT protocol. <br>

 **GitHub:** [Project Link](https://github.com/mrp17010/cse4709-project)